 The duality even applies to the decor.
 On the east side of the restaurant, you’ll find tables lined with New York newspapers, and the walls sport framed Yankees jerseys, Manhattan street signs and Broadway Playbills.

-On the west side of the room, it’s all about Chicago, including Cubs and White Sox jerseys and framed photos of Chicago buildings.
+The west side of the room is all about Chicago, including Cubs and White Sox jerseys and framed photos of Chicago buildings.
 No matter where you sit, you’ll find black and grey leather booths.
 The walls are lined with six flat screen TVs that will feature plenty of sports.
-There’s a jukebox in back and a vintage sit-down video game up front: Ms. Pac Man / Galaga.
+There’s a jukebox in back and a vintage sit-down video game up front: Ms. Pac Man/Galaga.

 To drink, they have 14 beers on tap and 9 wines by the glass.